-“Open thou mine eyes, that I may behold wondrous things out of thy law.”
-(Psalm 119:18)
+“Open thou mine eyes, that I may behold wondrous things out of thy law” (Psalm 119:18).

 Wondrous indeed is the marvelous universe God has created.
 “Hearken unto this,” we are challenged, “stand still, and consider the wondrous works of God” (Job 37:14).
 And as we “consider thy heavens, the work of thy fingers, the moon and the stars, which thou hast ordained” (Psalm 8:3), we can only “stand still” in awe at God’s infinite power.

 We are even more amazed as we study the intricate complexity of living creatures—especially human beings.
-“I will praise thee; for I am fearfully and wonderfully made: marvellous are thy works” (Psalm 139:14).
+“I will praise thee; for I am fearfully and wonderfully made: marvelous are thy works” (Psalm 139:14).
 God’s omniscience is more wondrous than even His omnipotence.

-But even greater than the wondrous world He created or His wondrous works in history are the wonders of God’s written Word, for “thou hast magnified thy word above all thy name” (Psalm 138:2).
+But even greater than the wondrous world He created or His wondrous works in history are the wonders of God’s written word, for “thou hast magnified thy word above all thy name” (Psalm 138:2).

-Note the testimony of the familiar 19th Psalm: “The heavens declare the glory of God; and the firmament sheweth his handywork.”
-But then: “The law of the LORD is perfect, converting the soul” (Psalm 19:1, 7).
-As far as God’s works in history are concerned, God’s Word was completed before history began, and will endure after the present world is gone.
+Note the testimony of the familiar 19th Psalm.
+“The heavens declare the glory of God; and the firmament sheweth His handywork.”
+But then: “The law of the LORD is perfect, converting the soul” (Psalm 19:1,7).
+As far as God’s works in history are concerned, God’s word was completed before history began, and will endure after the present world is gone.
 “For ever, O LORD, thy word is settled in heaven” (Psalm 119:89).
 “Heaven and earth shall pass away, but my words shall not pass away” (Matthew 24:35).

 There are “wondrous things” without end in “thy law,” and we will continue discovering them forever.
 HMM